The Highest Credit Scores Explained

 Paying Bills on Time

-If you make sure you pay all your bills on time, this will improve your score over time.
+Paying all your bills on time will improve your score over time.
 Missing payments in the past will have harmed your score, so if you can avoid that in the future, things will improve.

 Keep Your Accounts Open